joe-antognini/joe-antognini.github.io/_posts/2015-08-27-open-cluster-dissolution.md

 So we know that open clusters dissociate after a short period of time, but why does this happen?
 The very brief answer is that open clusters are only barely bound --- they consist of a loose collection of gas and stars.
-When the most massive stars in the cluster go supernova, they shocks from the supernovae drive out much of the gas.
+When the most massive stars in the cluster go supernova, the shocks from the supernovae drive out much of the gas.
 This removes some of the mass from the cluster, which unbinds it.
 But how much mass must be removed to unbind the cluster?
 Is it plausible that enough mass is still in the gas phase at